Fair Allocation based on Diminishing Differences: The Diminishing-Differences Property

 \section{The Diminishing-Differences Property}

 We define our new concept of diminishing differences (DD) in three steps: first, we define the set of DD utility functions (Definition \ref{def:dd-utilities}).
-Based on this, we define the necessary-DD and possible-DD relations (Definition \ref{def:dd-relation}).
-Based on this, we define the NDD-fairness and PDD-fairness concepts (Definition \ref{lem:dd-prop}).
+Based on this, we define the necessary\-/DD and possible\-/DD relations (Definition \ref{def:dd-relation}).
+Based on this, we define the NDD-fairness and PDD-fairness criteria (Definition \ref{def:dd-prop}).

 \begin{definition} Let $\succ$ be a preference relation and $u$ a utility function consistent with $\succ$.
 We say that $u$ has the \emph{Diminishing Differences (DD)} property if, for every three items with consecutive levels $x_3\succ x_2\succ x_1$ such that $\level(x_3)=\level(x_2)+1=\level(x_1)+2$, it holds that $u(x_3)-u(x_2)\geq u(x_2)-u(x_1)$.